davehaglan/laygo/docs/source/example/adc_sar.md

 2. Run virtuoso and BAG.

-3. In the IPython interpreter, type the following command to construct
+3. In the IPython interpreter, type the following command to construct the template and grid database.

     ```
     run laygo/labs/lab2_a_gridlayoutgenerator_constructtemplate.py
     ```

-4. Run the following command to construct the logic gate template library.
+4. Run the following command to generate the logic gate template library.
 The library name will be (technology_name)_logic_templates.

     ```